 Best Known For

-American actress Marisa Tomei has starred in a number of successful films, including My Cousin Vinny and Slums of Beverly Hills.
+Oscar-winning actress Marisa Tomei has starred in a number of successful films, including My Cousin Vinny, In the Bedroom and The Wrestler.

 Think you know about Biography?

 Answer questions and see how you rank against other players.Play Now

 Born in Brooklyn in 1964, Marisa Tomei got her start acting on TV in shows like As the World Turns and A Different World.
 She went on to become a highly successful film actress, starring in projects like My Cousin Vinny, for which she earned an Academy Award, In the Bedroom and The Wrestler.

 "One of my secrets, which a lot of women do, is hula hooping.
 I have a travel hoop.
 You can twist it in half but it's adult size, not like a little kids hula hoop.
 It's really good for your core strength."

 "I got lucky in the way my mom fed us when we were growing up—Mediterranean diets, lots of fresh fruit and veggies, and protein, but on the minimal side.
 I get food from farmer's markets as much as possible and drink lots of water.
 I don't really believe in being fanatical about anything.
 I like it to feel that food gives me more energy, so I try to eat things that have a lot of prana, or life force, in it."

 Actress Marisa Tomei was born on December 4, 1964 in Brooklyn, New York.
 While attending Boston University, Marisa Tomei was cast in the CBS daytime soap opera As the World Turns; she subsequently left school and played the teenager Marcy Thompson on the show from 1983 to 1985.
 She made her feature film debut in 1984 in The Flamingo Kid, starring Matt Dillon.
 After leaving As the World Turns, she appeared in Off-Broadway productions like Daughters (1985) before moving to Los Angeles.